real-eren/rackva/README.md

 v3.0.1+ : Eren Kahriman

 ### Parsers and lexer:
-The 3 parsers and lexers are lightly modified copies of those given in the assignment.
+The 3 parsers and lexer are lightly modified copies of those given in the assignment.
 They were modified to also support string form programs.

 ## Language Features:
 - Dynamic typing
 - Stack trace for user errors
 ### Stack trace examples:
+---
 ```
 (interpret-v3-str "
 class A {